phalcon-orphanage/docs/uk/api/Phalcon_Forms_Form.rst

 public  **label** (*mixed* $name, [*array* $attributes])

-Generate the label of a element added to the form including HTML
+Generate the label of an element added to the form including HTML